-1. Which of the sets A though I in HW problem #6 in the section called Metric Spaces- Definitions and Examples are compact?
+1. Which of the sets A though I in HW problem #1 in the section called Open and Closed Sets in a Metric Space are compact?

 2. Let $E, F \subseteq X, d$ be compact subsets of a metric space X. Just using the definition of compactness (i.e., you can't use the theorem that says a union of compact sets in compact) prove the $E \cup F$ is a compact subset of X.